The Bankrate promise

 - $1,700 a month on other spending

-For the Spark Cash Plus, your spending in the first three months would total $12,000 and you would earn $500, which is the first part of the welcome bonus.
+For the Spark Cash Plus, your spending in the first three months would total $12,000 and you would earn $500, which is the first part of the welcome bonus (which requires you to spend $5,000 in the first three months).
 Your spending in the first six months would total $24,000, which isn’t high enough to earn the second part of the card’s welcome bonus (you must spend $50,000 within the first six months to earn the other $500).

 Now, let’s run the numbers for the Ink Business Cash.
 Your spending in the first three months is over $6,000, so you’ll earn the $900 welcome bonus.
 Then, you’re spending $18,000 for the year on office supplies and internet, cable and phone bills.
 That’s below the $25,000 in combined spending limit, so you’ll earn 5 percent back, which comes to $900.
 Your gas station and restaurant spending adds up to $9,600 for the year, which is also below the $25,000 limit, so you’ll get $192 in rewards.
 For all other annual spending, you spend $20,400, which earns cash back at a 1 percent rate and provides $204 in rewards.
 Add it all together and you’ll earn a total of $1,296 in rewards.

 Since the Ink Business Cash doesn’t charge an annual fee, you don’t need to subtract the fee from your earnings.
-Add the $1,296 in rewards and the $900 welcome bonus, and you’ll earn $2,196 during the first year.
-That’s $736 more in rewards than the Spark Cash Plus, so the Ink Business Cash takes the lead in this example.
+Add the $1,296 in rewards and the $900 welcome bonus, and you’ll earn $2,046 during the first year.
+That’s $736 more in rewards than the Spark Cash Plus (after subtracting the annual fee), so the Ink Business Cash takes the lead in this example.

 Why should you get the Spark Cash Plus?